ndaly94/Project-2-Fake-BlogFrog/readMe.md

 While attempting to create testing routes for my app I ran into compatability issues regarding jest and Node.js.
 Looking into my package.json I found that when initially installing jest it had installed on version 25 which was an outdated version.
 After following this link: https://mongoosejs.com/docs/jest.html#recommended-testenvironment.
 I found that jest before version 26 were made to be used in JSDom and to use Node you either have to upgrade or change the testing enviornment.
 I unfortunately could not find where in the node_modules/ the testing enviorment change was so I opted to update the jest version. npm update jest refused to work so I opted to uninstall jest and reinstall forcing it to install the current version, 29.5.0.
 I did this with the following command npm i jest@29

 While creating the artillery testing I also encountered an issue with 400 errors being returned.
 My first test in the batch of 60 would come back 200 but the other 59 would be 400.
 I attempted to troubleshoot this by looking up the documentation before realizing that the schema requires a unique username and password.
 Upon realizing this I inserted JS syntax that randomizes the strings sent over in the corresponding values to the server.

+Finally, my laptop screen on my macbook died on the night before the project was due.
+Thankfully I have a 2015 Macbook Pro which I am using to finsih the work.